 It Keeps Kids Safe

-In addition to the above, helping your child learn how to follow directions can:
+On top of that, helping your child learn how to follow directions can:

 - Maintain order at home